By Dylan R.N. Crabb

 I want to see more centrists coming to the forefront of the national debate as a vanguard for the classic liberal ideas upon which the United States was founded, ideas like the separation of government powers, federalist divisions of power (national versus regional), populace participation in government, aristocratic checks on tyrannical majorities, and (perhaps most importantly) equality under the law as well as individuality.
 If the American public wants to see rational discourse among its media, then we need to take control of our media.
 The internet and the Web allows people to do just that, to upload their own opinions and investigations into their governments in order to tell their own true stories about communities.
 That is why I started the Taos Times blog.
 Optimistic, perhaps, but I think life needs a little optimism.

-There is a particular “community” of content creators on the Web (primarily on YouTube) that has come to be known as the “Skeptic Community.”
-The technicalities of what qualifies one community is another discussion, but I have decided to feature one of these so-called YouTube Skeptics below: Gary Edwards in a recording about the role of news media in a democratic society.
+There is a particular “community” of content creators on the Web (primarily on YouTube) that has come to be known as the “Skeptic Community” (although that term is incredibly vague and ambiguous) The technicalities of what qualifies one community is another discussion, but I have decided to feature one of these so-called YouTube Skeptics below: Gary Edwards in a recording about the role of news media in a democratic society.

 I am featuring another creator here: YouTube user “Sargon of Akkad, a skeptic who is a self-proclaimed culture-warrior intent on protecting liberal values of the West.